tobealive/docs/docs/language-reference/keywords.md

 ## Special identifiers

 The following identifiers are defined by the compiler in specific contexts, and they can be used as regular identifiers in other contexts:

 - `it` is used inside a `array` or `map` method calls to refer to its parameter implicitly.
+- `a` and `b` is used inside a `sort()` method for `array` to refer left and right elements respectively.